Want to read this in ebook form? Download here.

 Illya smiled and rose to his feet.
 “Sold,” he agreed, “for the price of a meal.”
 He glanced at the mural behind him.
 “I suppose someone will have to paint a dollar bill up there next.”

 Originally published in “Kuryakin Files 21.”
-Many thanks to Dusky, Sandie, and Carol.
+Many thanks to Dusky, Sandie, and Carol for their help polishing the story.